Part I: Write your introduction

 Submitting Your Work

-This assignment should be completed by posting an original entry in the Canvas L1 Activity dropbox no later than Sunday, at 11:59 p.m., Eastern Time Zone.
+This assignment should be completed by submitting your work in the Canvas L1 Activity dropbox no later than Sunday, at 11:59 p.m., Eastern Time Zone.
 Your entry should begin with your name.